Milan1989/Domoticz-MQTT-Garage-door-opener/README.md

 ![](pictures/Garage_opener_wiring_diagram.png)

-I you like my project drop a Star.
+If you like my project drop a Star.